 In some cases, connecting to the internet causes the problem.
 Your computer constantly tries to connect to the internet and if it isn’t allowed access, you get stuck on the welcome screen.
 Make sure that you are not connected to the internet before proceeding to log in.

-If all the above methods don’t work, you can repair your PC using a bootable media.
-If you already have the media present, you can use that.
-Otherwise, take a fresh DVD/USB with enough space (greater than 7 GB) and use that to create the bootable media.
-Do note that all the contents present in your medium will be deleted so back them up safely before you proceed.
+If all the above methods don’t work, you can repair your PC using bootable media.
+If you already have the media, you can use that.
+Otherwise, procure a fresh DVD/USB with enough space (greater than 7 GB) and use that to create the bootable media.
+Do note that all the contents present on your medium will be deleted, so back them up safely before you proceed.

-- You check our article on how to create a bootable media.
-There are two ways: by using media creation tool by Microsoft and by using Rufus.
+- Please check our article on how to create bootable media.
+There are two ways: by using the media creation tool by Microsoft or by using Rufus.

 - Once you have created the media, insert it and boot your computer to it.
 You can achieve this by entering BIOS settings of your computer and setting the boot priority of USB or DVD drive to the highest.
 This way the computer will prefer to boot from the media instead of the Windows present on your hard drive.

-- Once the installation window comes forth, select “Repair your computer” present at the bottom left side of the screen.
+- Once the installation window appears, select “Repair your computer,” which is located at the bottom left side of the screen.